victorjudysen/victorjudysen/README.md

 <h1>Hello, This is <b>Victor.</b> 👋</h1>
 <hr>
 <div align="left">
-- 👀 I’m interested in Solving Problems using Tech. <br>
+- 👀 I have a keen eye for Solving Problems using Tech. <br>
 - 🌱 I’m currently designing my design skills. <br>
 - 💞️ I’m looking to collaborate on projects related to web development and design <br>
 - 📫 You can reach me through my email anytime; judysen.victor@gmail.com <br>